 When we started renovating our kitchen, the goal was to spray more popcorn texture on the ceiling where we took down cabinets (to keep the small makeover budget friendly).
 We didn't want to do this, but we didn't want to shell out money to take down the ceiling either.

 So, we tried spraying popcorn ceiling texture to match the original asbestos ceiling and it didn't match.
 Here's a few phone pictures for you to see the differences in ceiling texture and color.

 The white part is the part with asbestos and the cream tinged popcorn is where we tried to match.

-We had three quotes.
+We had three quotes done for our kitchen back in 2016.
 Here's one of them (I took out all the contact details for privacy):

 All three of the contractors came and said it would be hard to scrape the ceilings in the kitchen because it had been painted and was basically well-adhered.
 The bathroom had a possibility of being scraped and still having the drywall intact.

 What does this mean exactly?
 Well, this means that the drywall ceiling itself would have to be removed in the kitchen and dining room.
 This would incur an extra cost because we would have to have all new drywall.

 In 2020, we had part of our basement ceiling removed because it contained asbestos as well.
 The asbestos remediation was just over $11.25 a square foot.